Zack-John/active-directory-homelab/README.md

 - Created and configured two virtual machines from ISO images
 - Installed drivers and software using an installation media (guest additions)
-- Assigned static IP addresses and DNS server addresses to the machine's network interfaces
+- Assigned a static IP address, subnet mask, and DNS server address to an internal network adapter
 - ...